 c.
 Review case judgement: After exhaustion of all ordinary judicial remedies, any person who believes that a final court decision that finds against her or him or a legal provision applied in such a court decision contravenes the Constitution may lodge a petition with the Constitutional Court for a judgment declaring the decision or the impugned legal provision unconstitutional (Article 59).

 d.
-Lowering the voting threshold: The admissibility of petitions under this Section shall be decided by a majority of the Justices who have taken part in the proceedings with a quorum of a majority of the total number of the incumbent Justices of the Constitutional Court taking part in the proceedings (Article 30).
+Lowering the voting threshold: The admissibility of petitions shall be decided by a majority of the Justices who have taken part in the proceedings with a quorum of a majority of the total number of the incumbent Justices of the Constitutional Court taking part in the proceedings (Article 30).

 3. Figures from the implementation of the Constitutional Court Procedure Act in January 2022 to the end of May: